Per Martin-Löf: Mathematical statistics

 Per Martin-Löf has done important research in mathematical statistics, which (in the Swedish tradition) includes probability theory and statistics.

 Bird-watching and sex determination

 Per Martin-Löf began bird watching in his youth and remains an enthusiastic bird-watcher.
 As a teenager, he published an article on estimating the mortality rates of birds, using data from bird ringing, in a Swedish zoological journal: This paper was soon cited in leading international journals, and this paper continues to be cited.

 In the biology and statistics of birds, there are several problems of missing data.
 Martin-Löf's first paper discussed the problem of estimating the mortality rates of the Dunlin species, using capture-recapture methods.
-The problem of determining the biological sex of a bird, which is extremely difficult for humans, is one of the first examples in Martin-Löf's lectures on statistical models.
+The problem of determining the sex of a bird, which is extremely difficult for humans, is one of the first examples in Martin-Löf's lectures on statistical models.

 Probability on algebraic structures

 Martin-Löf wrote a licenciate thesis on probability on algebraic structures, particularly semigroups, while a student of Ulf Grenander at Stockholm University.